flyingcircusio/doc/src/reference/security/software-vulnerabilities.md

   vectors are not relevant on our platform.
 - We might take other actions not listed here, depending on the situation.

-## NixOS 26.05 (upcoming)
+## NixOS 26.11 (upcoming)

 This is the currently actively developed unstable NixOS release that receives timely security updates.

 We update our platform frequently to follow upstream development.

-## NixOS 25.11 (current)
+## NixOS 26.05 (current)

-This NixOS release is currently actively maintained and recieves timely security update.
+This NixOS release is currently actively maintained and receives timely security update.

 We update our platform with security updates every week, but may update intermittently if high risk vulnerabilities become known.

-## NixOS 25.05 (supported)
+## NixOS 25.11 (old stable)

-This is the currently actively maintained NixOS release that receives timely security updates.
+This NixOS release is currently actively maintained and receives timely security update.

 We update our platform with security updates every week, but may update intermittently if high risk vulnerabilities become known.

-Customers are advised to update to 25.11 to receive security updates for a prolonged period of time.

-## NixOS 24.11 and older (unsupported)
+## NixOS 25.05 and older (unsupported)

 No security updates are provided.
 Customers are advised to update to NixOS 25.05 or 25.11 to receive security updates.